 A person commits an offence if they damage or obstruct a fire hydrant, and is liable on summary conviction to a fine not exceeding £500 (Fire and Rescue Services Act Section 42).

-The vehicle obstructing the fire hydrant may not be insured against any damage caused by the Fire and Rescue Service whilst gaining access.
+The vehicle obstructing the fire hydrant may not be insured against any damage caused by the Fire and Rescue Service whilst gaining access to the required water supply.

 Contact us or report a defect